HolodexNet/Holodex/README.md

 ```
 ├── components              # Vue components
 ├── locales                 # UI text translations for each languages
-├── plugins                 # Vuetify and other plugin files
+├── plugins                 # Vuetify, i18n and other plugin definitions
 ├── router                  # Router definitions for path and views
 ├── store                   # Vuex store modules, each file loosley corresponds to each page.
 All api calls go through here
 ├── utils                   # Utility functions